 Chinese officials stated instead that the debris, which reports said appeared to be Chinese rocket parts, was negotiated amicably between the vessels.

-These sorts of flashpoints highlight the extreme sensitivity of the region, why the US might want to expand their presence there under the military treaty they have with the Philippines, and why the current escalatory policies of the Biden Administrations, building on those established under former-President Trump, are so dangerous.
+These sorts of flashpoints highlight the extreme sensitivity of the region, why the US might want to expand its presence there under the military treaty they have with the Philippines, and why the current escalatory policies of the Biden Administration, building on those established under former-President Trump, are so dangerous.